Lewis Dot Structures

 <script>

-var lewisChloroform = new ChemDoodle.ViewerCanvas('lewisChloroform', 100, 100);
+let lewisChloroform = new ChemDoodle.ViewerCanvas('lewisChloroform', 100, 100);

 // display all carbon labels and turn implicit hydrogens off

-lewisChloroform.specs.atoms_displayAllCarbonLabels_2D = true;
+lewisChloroform.styles.atoms_displayAllCarbonLabels_2D = true;

-lewisChloroform.specs.atoms_implicitHydrogens_2D = false;
+lewisChloroform.styles.atoms_implicitHydrogens_2D = false;

 // generated in ChemDoodle, www.chemdoodle.com